The views expressed by the host on this program, documented to be almost always right, 99.7% of the time.

 I know.

-Uh it's it's it's a sad story, ladies and gentlemen, from the first hour.
+It's a sad story, ladies and gentlemen, from the first hour.

-And uh she gave birth to a baby that her husband thought was his until he saw the baby and saw that it had dwarf characteristics that he knew something had happened that he wasn't a part of.
+And she gave birth to a baby that her husband thought was his until he saw the baby and saw that it had dwarf characteristics that he knew something had happened that he wasn't a part of.

 And so now there's trouble in paradise.

-Like he just said, well, does the Ebola virus hang around in dwarf semen 90 days?
+This thirdly keeps asking me, like, he just said, well, does the Ebola virus hang around in dwarf semen 90 days?

 It doesn't know the difference.